byteface/stringtime/README.md

 ## Disclaimer

-Might be buggy... only just made it yesterday.
+Might be buggy... still only recent

-Probs ignore this til at least version 0.3.